 - Hydrator: Our skin repairs itself at the night from the stressors it was exposed to during the day.
 Hydrating serums with hyaluronic acid or vitamin C are good options.
 They can help replenish and nourish your skin throughout the night.

 - Moisturizer: Night creams or moisturizers further aid in restoring skin health.
 Choose a night cream that contains hydrating ingredients, such as vitamin C, ceramides, and glycolic acid.
 These ingredients also help treat pigmentation, aging signs, and uneven skin tone.

 How Do You Know If A Product Moisturizes Or Hydrates?

-Hydrators help supplement your skin with the lost moisture, while moisturizers lock in the hydration.
+Hydrators help supplements your skin with the lost moisture, while moisturizers lock in the hydration.

 For dehydrated skin, look for ingredients like hyaluronic acid, snail mucin, aloe, and honey, whereas moisturizers should be infused with shea butter, lanolin, mineral oil, glycerin, or ceramides.